gwotto/bolt-lmm-pipeline/README.md

 ## Output files

-The output of the pipeline is a text file  *.bolt the following columns:
+The output of the pipeline is a text file  *.bolt with the following columns:

 | SNP | CHR | BP | GENPOS | ALLELE1 | ALLELE0 | A1FREQ | INFO | CHISQ\_LINREG | P\_LINREG | BETA | SE | CHISQ\_BOLT\_LMM\_INF | P\_BOLT\_LMM\_INF | CHISQ\_BOLT\_LMM | P_BOLT_LMM |

 Note that the last two columns (CHISQ\_BOLT\_LMM | P_BOLT_LMM) can be missing.
-The pipeline runs with option `--lmm`, according to the bolt-lmm manual:
+By default, the pipeline runs with option `--lmm`, according to the bolt-lmm manual:

 > Performs default BOLT-LMM analysis, which consists of (1a)